How to Finalize Your Divorce in California

 - Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (FL-105), which isn't required if you don't share children

-Download each form and fill them out at home.
+Download each form and fill each one of them out.
 After you've completed and signed them, make two copies.
 You'll need them for the next step.

 Step 2: Submit forms to the clerk